rklitting/curated-alignments/README.md

 | Died | Died | 119 |
 | Discharged | Discharged | 89 |
 | UNK | Unknown | 384 |

-**Disclaimer**.
-Please note that this data is still based on work in progress and should be considered preliminary.
-If you intend to include any of these data in publications, please let us know – otherwise please feel free to download and use without restrictions.
-We have shared this data with the hope that people will download and use it, as well as scrutinize it so we can improve our methods and analyses.
-Please contact us if you have any questions or comments – we’ll buy beers for #ResearchParasites that spot flaws and faults in the data and come up with improvements!

 ---
 **Andersen Lab**